rl1987/trickster.dev/tricksterblog/content/post/scraping-data-from-google-places-api.md

 purposes, the gap could be bridged by doing opportunistic scraping of company websites or by performing data enrichment via services like Hunter or PDL.

+Place Search endpoints have one limitation that must be noted and addressed.
+One search query can return at most 60 results (3 pages, 20 results each).
+That may pose a problem if we want to collect non-trivial amounts of data.
+The solution to this is to compute a grid of locations and run many search queries to cover the territory.